AlonaPashko/RightWritingEmail/README.md

 - in the quotation the not allowed symbols allowed,
 - when the local part has a dot, this dot must be used correctly.

 The program has an entry point - standard method main in class program.
+The results of program prints on the console with help of static PrintList method in the static class Print.